juju/docs/src/en/reference-hook-tools.md

 server:9
 ```

-To show all relation identifiers with a different name pass it as an argument -
+To show all relation identifiers with a different name pass it as an argument:
-for example:

 ```no-highlight
 relation-ids reverseproxy